 Side Part Fade

-Channel the recent hair trend of the side part fade with a haircut that boasts slightly longer dimensions up the top.
+Channel the classic side part with a fade that boasts slightly longer dimensions up the top.
 Ask your barber for a cut that will offer you more versatility when your hair is parted in a particular way and style with a strong hold pomade for a sleek interpretation of this trend.

 Thanks to its texture, wavy hair looks modern and on-trend.
 This notion is particularly true when it’s also paired with a fade.
 If you have wavy hair and have chosen a faded haircut, you should consider wearing the top of your hair all combed back.
 Doing so will utilise the natural wave of your hair for a contemporary look while the clean styling and short sides maintain a polished appearance.

 For Asian gents, a fade haircut can make an excellent choice.
 As Asian hair tends to be straight and smooth, adding a fade can create an interesting element with a contrasting texture.
 If you also have a round face type, opting for a fade with short sides will be highly flattering.